Radicevic/ToDoList/ClassNotes/Class#3.md

             setDoneTasks(newDoneState);
             return;
         }
-        // if done remove it form the list newDoneState = newDoneState.filter((doneId) => doneId !== id);
+        // if done remove it from the list newDoneState = newDoneState.filter((doneId) => doneId !== id);

         setDoneTasks(newDoneState);